 6. Environmental Sustainability

-In conclusion, while traditional mother rooms have been the backbone of cannabis cultivation, the advantages of tissue culture are undeniable.
-Its ability to mitigate disease risk, reduce real estate and labor costs, and ensure genetic consistency makes it a smarter choice for modern cannabis cultivation.
+The advantages of tissue culture are undeniable.
+Its ability to mitigate disease risk, reduce labor costs, and ensure genetic consistency makes it a perfect choice for modern cannabis cultivation.
 As the industry continues to evolve, embracing tissue culture could be the key to sustainable and profitable growth.